syncfusion-content/ej2-angular-docs/ej2-angular/grid/row/row-template.md

 ## Render Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Chart in row template

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component provides flexibility to include custom controls such as Chart within the rows of the Grid.
+The Angular Data Grid component provides flexibility to include custom controls such as Chart within the rows of the Grid.
 This feature enhances Grid interactivity by displaying graphical representations of data instead of plain text.

 Chart integration requires proper module imports and data preparation for each chart instance.
 The [rowTemplate](https://ej2.syncfusion.com/angular/documentation/api/grid/#rowtemplate) property accepts chart components with appropriate data binding and configuration.